Skip to main content

 You can hide the navigation and pagination components of the carousel if desired (using hideNavigation and hidePagination props).

-Note that this can prevent proper accessibility for the carousel.
+Note that this can prevent proper accessibility for the carousel, if carousel items are not focusable.
 If hiding pagination, it's recommended instead to pass in DefaultCarouselNavigation with hideUnlessFocused prop.
 Alternatively, you can ensure that the carousel is navigable by keyboard through other means.

 Loading...